Azure/Mission-Critical-Online/src/app/AlwaysOn.BackgroundProcessor/README.md

 ## Kubernetes Liveness health probe

-Since the ResultWorker does not expose a HTTP interface, it needs a different mechanism for Kubernetes to probe for the pod's liveness.
-For this, it uses a [custom Health Check implementation](/src/app/AlwaysOn.ResultWorker/HealthCheckPublisher.cs) which writes a temporary file to the container filesystem and deletes it if the application needs to report "unhealthy".
-Kubernetes then uses the `exec` mode of the livenessProbe to validate if the file is present and was recently modified (see [deployment.yaml](/src/app/charts/resultworker/templates/deployment.yaml)).
+Since the BackgroundProcessor does not expose a HTTP interface, it needs a different mechanism for Kubernetes to probe for the pod's liveness.
+For this, it uses a [custom Health Check implementation](/src/app/AlwaysOn.BackgroundProcessor/HealthCheckPublisher.cs) which writes a temporary file to the container filesystem and deletes it if the application needs to report "unhealthy".
+Kubernetes then uses the `exec` mode of the livenessProbe to validate if the file is present and was recently modified (see [deployment.yaml](/src/app/charts/BackgroundProcessor/templates/deployment.yaml)).

 The health check currently does not implement any special logic, for now it mostly serves as an example how to implement such probes on headless (no HTTP interface) services.